 Much of the area was so far already under landscape protection with islands and skerries functioning as sanctuaries protecting seabird colonies and cultural sites.
 However, the national park covers a larger sector of the sea, formerly planned as “Transekt Skagerrak”

-marine protection area, and reaching out till about 500m deap sea.
+marine protection area, and reaching out till about 500m deep sea.
 It should preserve a representative piece of the Skagerrak coast from any physical destruction or devaluation.
 Some smaller no-fishing zones are also included.

 The national park covers also a smaller part of land area of islands and the mainland, which also includes parts of the North-Western most European distribution of beech forests.
 Altogether the park has been established to preserve unique geological and landscape structures, important biodiversity, including a rich birdlife, 1530 butterfly species (168 red-listed) and a unique fungi and lichen-flora, including 20 red-listed mushroom species.